getify/foi-lang/formalization-work/Foi-Specification.md

 union of them relates by §9.9.2, and one at a data shape entry relates by §9.9.5 -- `deft Ok <status: 200, body: string>;` is disjoint from `<status: 201, body: string>` at the shared named entry.

-### §9.10 Open

-The following are unspecified.
-Each is a rule this specification owes.

-**Annotation at a dispatch site.** Whether a written type annotation ever participates in marker resolution. §9.7.6 states that it does not under the rules as written, which leaves §3.8.5's step-4 incomparable case resolved only at the declarations.

-**Intermediate-tier return positions.** A multi-tier `defn` (§3.2.5) produces a function value at every tier before the last. §9.7.4 types the return position a precondition lifting to the final tier reaches.
-A precondition lifting to an earlier tier (§3.5.1) supplies that tier's result in place of the next tier's function value, and no rule states how a tier chain's intermediate results are typed.

-**Signature first-call-wins against per-call-site effect specialization.** §9.7.3 fixes an unannotated value signature at its first evidence-bearing call, while §6.13.3 resolves an undeclared function's effect surface separately at each call site.
-Whether the two should reconcile, and in which direction, is undecided.

 ## §10 Runtime Bootstrap